Choosing a College & Course

 1st Qualifications are not always important: but education is.
 There are lots of unemployed university graduates and lots of university drop outs who have been extremely successful.
 Research in Australia by NCVER in 2014, showed that only 13% of graduates get work as a result of graduating from their course.

-2nd Best education teaches lateral and creative thinking .. and adapt to the modern world, which is changing faster than ever.
+2nd Best education teaches lateral and creative thinking The modern world is changing faster than ever.
+Good education should provide us with the skills for today and the skills to adapt in the future.
 Experiential learning is widely recognized internationally as being much more useful for long term career prospects than Competency Based Training!

 3rd Education may not be up to date.
 Many universities and colleges are delivering courses that are designed for needs identified a few years before the course was developed.
 Others are affected by political and financial constraints, that cause them to be teaching what is politically appropriate, rather than what is in the best interest of the student.
 In today’s rapidly changing world, many courses are producing graduates to meet needs that no longer exist.